liamaxelrod/HTML_CSS_javascript_Notes/README.md

 ChatGPT / Learning Workflow:

 Using ChatGPT as a learning aid has been incredibly helpful.
 Every time I create a template, I not only practice coding but also learn how to leverage AI to clarify concepts, generate examples, and catch mistakes.
 I also learned how to better inform  ChatGPT How I like my template structured.
 What can Help in other aspects when using ChatGPT.
 Revisiting the material multiple times while building the site has strengthened my retention and made it easier to recall concepts quickly.
-I also now have a better understanding of howJavascript, interact together, which is invaluable for future projects.
+I also now have a better understanding of how Javascript, interact together, which is invaluable for future projects.

+Structural Lessons

+This is the kind of knowledge you can only develop through practice.
+You don’t really improve until you start building real projects.
+With this project, I learned how to name things more clearly and how to format comments so they’re actually helpful and easy to follow.
+I fully expect that when I look back on this project in the future, I’ll notice things I don’t like or things I could have done better.
+That’s natural — structural integrity and thoughtful design are skills you really only develop by making mistakes, reflecting on them, and figuring out how to do things better next time.

+I’ve revised my file structure and naming conventions multiple times because I wasn’t satisfied, or I realized the way I’d formatted or named something didn’t make sense.
+The same applies to my code formatting.
+This is the type of lesson you only learn by writing code, running into problems later, and discovering why your older code doesn’t integrate well with the new functionality you’re trying to add.

+Security

+It was only after finishing the CSS, HTML, and JavaScript parts of the project that I started thinking seriously about security.
+While these coding notes websites don’t necessarily require strict security, it’s still good practice to understand where vulnerabilities might exist and how to address them.
+That way, when I work on projects that do require security, I’ll already know how to implement it, why it’s necessary, and what to look out for while writing or preparing code.

 ---